-If we start with Sela (or with its prefix iSela) its an easy one, this word means THEIF in Xhosa.
+If we start with Sela (or with its prefix iSela) its an easy one, this word means THEIF Xhosa.
 Selah is found mostly in Psalms and Habakkuk.
 However its meaning remains somewhat of a mystery to the academic world.
 And they, meaning Hebrew scholars and the like, claim not to know what it means.
-Seriously, they don`t have a clue...
+Seriously, they don`t..

 `Selah (Hebrew: סֶלָה, also transliterated as selāh) is a word used seventy-four times in the Hebrew Bible—seventy-one times in the Psalms and three times in Habakkuk.
 The meaning of the word is not known, though various interpretations are given below.`

-I am not going to comment, or share the many various far fetched interpretations or even wonder too much on the fact that the word thief has been printed in many surviving copies of the Biblical scrolls.
+I am not going to comment, share their various far fetched interpretations below or even wonder too much on the fact that the word thief has been printed in many surviving copies of the Biblical scrolls.
 I will say this though - if The Almighty wanted some of the pages or copied scrolls to read THEIF in The Mother Tongue (most likely a Bantu language very similar to Xhosa or Zulu), for instance at the end of a Psalm, thereby revealing some of the intent of the ancient scroll editors.
-I`m guessing He did it for a good reason.
+He did it for a good reason.

 `....amen (noun) - an utterance of “amen.”.
 The audience could hear every word, and the harmony was so rich, so compelling, that the congregation sat on the edges of their seats, amens and applause at the ready. exclamation uttered at the end of a prayer or hymn, meaning ‘so be it’.
 Help me by the power of the Holy Spirit, to seek your presence, and help me Lord to be aware of your presence, as you continue to fill me with your complete joy, in Jesus wonderful name I pray, amen !`